How To Do Medicine Ball Slams – Muscles It Works & Benefits

 Image: Shutterstock

-Medicine balls come in various sizes and weights (2-50 pounds or 5-20 pounds).
+Medicine ball throws differ in many ways.
+The Medicine balls come in various sizes and weights (2-50 pounds or 5-20 pounds).
 Medicine balls that are heavier are designed to be slammed; they don’t bounce and have a rubber surface to absorb the throwing impact.
-These balls are great for overhead slams, chest pass, squat throws, lateral throws, med ball plank, med ball push-ups, and board jump to pass.
+You can perform various medicine ball exercises with them, like slams, chest pass, squat throws, lateral throws, med ball plank, med ball push-ups, and board jump to pass.

 The lighter medicine balls are designed for ball throws and have a rough or zig-zag surface for better grip.
-They also vary in size and are larger than weighted balls.
-They are good for crunch throws, side throws, and overhead wall ball toss.
+They also vary in size and are larger than the ones used in weighted ball exercises.
+They are good for crunch throws, side throws, overhead wall ball toss, and other wall ball exercises.

 Note: Medicine balls are different from BOSU balls.
-BOSU balls are larger and are meant to improve balance and stability.
+BOSU balls are larger and have a flat base on one side.
+You can incorporate BOSU ball exercises into your workout routine to improve balance and stability.

 Choose the right kind of ball with the right weight.
 Do not start with a heavier ball as you may injure yourself.
 Start with the lightest of the lot and improve your stamina and muscle power before moving on to a heavier med ball.
 Here’s a sample workout regimen for you.